 - Add eggs

-Add the egg mixture to the pan and begin to move around gently using a silicone spatula – don’t use a wooden spoon as it doesn’t clean the pan when cooking as well as a spatula (we want all those eggs in the dish)
+Add the egg mixture to the pan and begin to move around gently using a silicone spatula – don’t use a wooden spoon as it doesn’t clean the pan when cooking as well as a spatula (we want all those eggs in the dish).
+Be sure to season your eggs just before adding to the pan.

 - Move the spatula slowly for large curds, and over low heat for soft curds.
 Move the spatula quicker for small curds.